-Winter Adventures in Santa Fe
+Winter Adventures in Santa Fe (By Sue Mally)

 I’m on a mission.
 To promote winter!
 Many of us, myself included, often dread the shorter winter days, frigid temperatures and snow-covered roads.
 Winter seems to be a time for hibernation, a season to burrow into our dens or warm homes, and await the coming of Spring.